Alyst3r/WotLK-Extensions/Docs/README.md

 ### GetShapeshiftFormId
 originally added in 4.0.1, no args, returns ID of currently active shapeshift form
 ### GetSpellDescription
-originally added in 4.0.1, spell ID as an argument, returns description of spell in current client language or nil if spell doesn't exist
+originally added in 4.0.1, spell ID as argument, returns description of spell in current client language or nil if spell doesn't exist
+### GetSpellNameById
+spell ID as argument, returns spell name and spell subtext (usually used as rank) if spell exists, nil otherwise
 ### FindSpellActionBarSlots
 spell ID as an argument, multi-return, returns all action bar slots spell is found in (so up to 144 return values lol) or nil if spell is not placed on any action bar or unknown
 ### ReplaceActionBarSpell